-Records reviewed indicate that the Foreman WS was operated to achieve the necessary CT requirements and UV performance criteria for primary disinfection during the inspection cycle.
-Further details about the CT calculation provided by OCWA dated October 24, 2011 can be found in the components section of the report.
+Records reviewed identify that the Huron Woods DWS was operated to achieve the necessary CT requirements and UV performance criteria for primary disinfection during the inspection time period.
+Details concerning the CT calculation provided by OCWA, dated October 24, 2011, can be found in the DWS Components Description section of the inspection report.